The call for applications for this initiative is now closed. The call will reopen in September 2016.

 Please remember that Mitacs Globalink Research Awards are open to proposals from all academic disciplines.
 Please also note that this is a short project geared towards a senior undergraduate or graduate student as opposed to a faculty member, and should be judged as such.
 If the proposal is not satisfactory, please provide constructive comments to help the student improve the proposal whenever possible.

-- Will the project benefit the student’s research career?
+- Expected benefit to the student’s academic studies and research career

 Please note that while adjudication is expected to take about 4 weeks we suggest that applicants submit their applications at least 10–12 weeks prior to the start of the project to allow adequate time to make necessary travel and accommodation arrangements, obtain necessary travel documents, and complete necessary international pre-departure requirements.